guardian/login.gutools/README.md

 The manager can create a new user in AWS IAM as part of the `emergency-login-switch-users-PROD` group.
 It is recommended to affix `emergency-login` to the end of the name.
-The `GoogleUsername` tag should be used on any created account for ease of identifying usage.
+The `GoogleUsername` tag should be used on any created account for ease of identifying ownership.
 An access key can then be created and shared with the user.

-It is recommend to store the credentials using the AWS CLI for ease of access in an emergency:
+It is recommended to store the credentials using the AWS CLI for ease of access in an emergency:

 ```bash
 aws configure set aws_access_key_id [access_key] --profile emergency-login